 IM passwords in the cloud server

 Under the hood of the Nexus One probably put an appliance manufactured by HTC.
-It is fitted a 1 GHz Snapdragon processor, 512 MB ROM and 512 MB RAM.
+It is a 1 GHz Snapdragon processor installed, 512 MB ROM and 512 MB RAM.
 The device runs Google's Android 2.1 operating system in-house.
-In addition, a 4GB microSD memory card is included (up to 32 GB memory cards should be able to handle the device).
-Furthermore, a light sensor, is a proximity sensor and an acceleration sensor installed.
-For the optical moments a 5 MP cam has been installed, which should also provide for good shots at night with LED flash.
+In addition, a 4 GB microSD memory card is included (up to 32 GB memory cards should be able to handle the device).
+In addition, a brightness sensor, a is proximity sensor and an acceleration sensor installed.
+For the optical moments a 5 MP Cam has been installed, which should also provide for good night shots with LED flash.
 The Nexus One is thinner than the iPhone.
-But what probably is sadly lacking multitouch.
-But that will be to cope.
+But what good is sadly lacking multitouch.
+That should be to cope.